 Striving to Maintain and Conserve Our Coastlines Naturally

-Alabama’s Gulf Coast and Georgia’s Atlantic Coast are treasured cultural, recreational, and economic resources, cherished by residents and visitors alike.
-With beaches, saltwater marshlands, freshwater wetlands, estuaries, and forests, both states support tourism industries that generate tens of millions of dollars each year.
+The South Atlantic Coast and Alabama’s Gulf Coast are treasured cultural, recreational, and economic resources, cherished by residents and visitors alike.
+With beaches, saltwater marshlands, freshwater wetlands, estuaries, and forests, our coastal states support tourism industries that generate tens of millions of dollars each year.

-Unfortunately, our coastlines in both states are threatened by sprawling, poorly planned growth, compounded by the failure of local, state, and federal agencies to enforce existing law.
-Some developers and builders have found ways to exploit this weakness in regulatory enforcement—and they do so at the expense of Alabama and Georgia coastal resources.
+Unfortunately, the coastlines in our region are threatened by sprawling, poorly planned growth, compounded by the failure of local, state, and federal agencies to enforce existing law.
+Some developers and builders have found ways to exploit this weakness in regulatory enforcement—and they do so at the expense of coastal resources.

 As sea level rises and beaches and marshlands move inland, bulkheads and seawalls are being built under the erroneous assumption that they stop coastal erosion.
-In fact, these harmful and temporary structures contribute to loss of shorelines and destroy their valuable ecosystems, yet they now cover a significant percentage of the precious coastlines in Georgia and Alabama.
-Mobile Bay has been particularly hard hit, with nearly half of its shoreline walled off behind bulkheads.
+In fact, these harmful and temporary structures contribute to loss of shorelines and destroy their valuable ecosystems, yet they now cover a significant percentage of the precious coastlines along the Gulf and Atlantic.

 Controlling Erosion the Natural Way

-Created by planting marsh grass and constructing reef breakwaters, living shorelines help to enhance the shoreline ecosystem and decrease erosion by reducing wave energy, accommodating for sea level rise and managing sand movement.
+Created by planting marsh grass, and when necessary, constructing carefully designed oyster reefs close to the shore, living shorelines help to enhance the shoreline ecosystem and decrease erosion by reducing wave energy, accommodating for sea level rise and managing sand movement.